sarahmclo/colourway/README.md

 ![ref-pic](docs/images/references/ref-images.webp)

 ### Colour Scheme
 Our colour palette is carefully selected to evoke the emotions and feelings associated with our brand.
-Vibrant yet harmonious colours create a visually appealing experience, along with negative sapce and clean dark lines, while maintaining readability and accessibility for all users.
+Vibrant yet harmonious colours create a visually appealing experience, along with negative space and clean dark lines, while maintaining readability and accessibility for all users.

 - **Colour Palette**
-The colour palette for this site was devised inkeeping with the Colourway logo and created in [Adobe Color](https://color.adobe.com/).
+The colour palette for this site was devised in keeping with the Colourway logo and created in [Adobe Color](https://color.adobe.com/).

 ![Colour Palette](docs/images/logo/AdobeColor-color-theme_colourway.webp)

 - **Logo**
-The Colourway logo was created in Adobe Illustrator/Photoshop and a starting point for the clean look of the website.
+The Colourway logo is an original creation using Adobe Illustrator/Photoshop and a starting point for the clean appearance of the website.

 ![Colour Logo](docs/images/logo/colourway-logo-rm.webp)